An expert jury, chaired by Cees' t Hart, selects the candidates. The adjudication takes place in stages.

 For this round, the three finalists will write an essay about a number of predetermined issues, themes or statements.
 The subjects are taken from issues of the day, and so change from year to year.
 The essay is the input for a dialogue of about 2 hours with the entire jury.
 In recent years, the topics included such things as the aging population, emerging markets, world food production and European economic policy.
 This session has the character of a high-level debate, so that the candidate has the opportunity to distinguish him/herself.
 Filmed portraits of the candidates will be made during the day, which will be published later on the website of the Young Captain Award.
 After the end of the sessions, the jury will choose the new Young Captain.
 The result is kept secret, from the finalists too, until the presentation of the Award.

-The partners of the Young Captain Award traditionally offer the three finalists and the members of the jury a dinner in the restaurant de Kromme Dissel.
+The partners of the Young Captain Award traditionally offer the three finalists and the members of the jury a dinner, location t.b.d. in the Amsterdam region.

 The winner will be announced and the Award will be presented during a festive dinner in the presence of about 130 business leaders from the business community in the Netherlands.